krisds/koopa/README.md

 * Island parser generator
 * Cobol lexer and parser
-* Accepts free and fixed format Cobol
+* Accepts free, fixed and variable format Cobol
 * Covered by a Cobol 85 testsuite, and grammar unit testing
 * Cobol viewer with syntax highlighting, outline, quick navigation and XPath-based querying
 * XML dumps of parse trees